 The Israelites fell into this trap.
 When their enemies came, the Israelites ran.
 It seemed the sensible thing to do.
 They counted on their ability to run faster than their enemies.
 The prophet Isaiah warned that if they relied on their own abilities instead of on God’s, they would not be able to outrun the enemy.

-God told them through Isaiah that rest and reliance on Him were the answers to their problems.
-The moment they turned to God and confessed their need for Him was the moment He spoke.
+God told them through Isaiah that rest and reliance on him were the answers to their problems.
+The moment they turned to God and confessed their need for him was the moment he spoke.

 King David wrote, “Some trust in chariots and some in horses, but we trust in the name of the Lord our God.”
 (Psalm 20:7) The Israelites didn’t have to be stronger or smarter.
 They just had to listen to their Creator.
 God’s protection and guidance was theirs and is ours today if we will be still, resist the urge to figure it out ourselves, and instead wait for the Teacher’s voice.